mapprotocol/docs/map-protocol/validator/Marker/AboutVote.md

 ### Vote

-You must lock enough `MAP` into the locked gold contract in advance and register your information into the contract.
+You must lock enough `MAP` into the `lockedGold` contract in advance and register your information into the contract.

 Decrements the number of total and  the number of nonvoting  corresponding to your previously registered account in the `LockedGold` contract.